We’re cruising again! This time we are cruising Norwegian Getaway.

 I originally booked a mid-ship mini-suite and was upgraded to a Haven Penthouse suite with our bid.
 I saved around $2,000 by taking a chance with a bid, instead of booking the Haven directly.
 We were able to keep our 2 perks: Unlimited Beverage Program (UBP) and (3) specialty dining Program (SDP).

 If we hadn’t won, we would have been just as happy with the mini-suite.
 However, the Haven is an indulgement and one we wouldn’t mind repeating given the opportunity.

 The Haven on the Norwegian Getaway

 Let’s talk about The Haven.
 It did not disappoint.
 The priority access each and every time we embarked or disembarked was 100% worth what we bid alone.
-Our room was spacious, with modern decor, comfortable King bed and an ample amount of storage space.
+Our room was spacious, with modern decor, a comfortable King bed, and an ample amount of storage space.
 The Lavazza coffee machine in our suite was a dream come true for Hubby.
 We can’t wait to purchase one of our own.

-The butler was on call when we needed him –not that we really used him.
+The butler was on call when we needed him – not that we really used him.
 Every afternoon, we would return from port to find and we’d find yummy snacks he’d leave in our room.
 Our steward kept the room clean and was on top of everything.
 The concierge was always available and helpful.
 The crew throughout the entire ship was friendly and wonderful.
 No complaints.

 The exclusive pool, hot tubs, and courtyard for Haven guests is exactly what was needed to relax during sea days.